 But holiday travel doesn't HAVE to be a nightmare.

-In fact, traveling during the holidays can actually be great.
+In fact, traveling during the holidays can actually be great!
 A vacation during this time of year can offer a much-needed change of pace (I'm ready to flee each November after all the Black Friday hullaballoo), and can give you the chance to make completely new holiday memories.

 Not long ago, I gave you a little behind-the-scenes look at how I use KAYAK to do a lot of my travel planning.
 That wasn't a lie – I really do use KAYAK all the time, and so when they asked me to talk a little bit about holiday travel, I jumped at the chance.

-So, instead, let's talk about some of the coolest places you can travel to in order to celebrate the holidays!
+Let's talk about some of the coolest places you can travel to in order to celebrate the holidays!

-Where to go around Christmas
+Where to travel for Christmas magic

 Christmas is a time to be with family for a lot of people.
 But there's no rule saying that you can't shake things up and exchange gifts in another country.